gvanrossum/patma/README.md

 similar to a `switch` statement in C, Java or JavaScript (an many other languages), but much more powerful.

-The simplest form compares a target value against one or more literals:
+The simplest form compares a subject value against one or more literals:

 ```py
 def http_error(status):